Source MySQL #

 CREATE USER 'username'@'replicate_host' IDENTIFIED BY 'password';

-- Grant below privileges on all tables involved in replication
+- Grant the following privileges on all tables involved in replication

 GRANT SELECT ON "<user_database>"."<table_name>" TO 'username'@'replicate_host';